krasenslavov/formajs/README.md

 2. Create your form by using the structure below

 !!!
-Don't forget to use `forma` as you main form class and wrap your form elements within div that has `forma-fieldset` class !!!
+Don't forget to use `forma` as your main form class and wrap your form elements within div that has `forma-fieldset` class !!!

 ```html
 <form class="forma">